Music

 |

-Vocabulary: Orchestra, body percussion, metronome, pulse, duration, crotchet, quaver, minim, semibreve, semiquaver, motif, canon, graphic score, symphony, ternary form, coda, contrast, timbre, movement |
+Vocabulary: Orchestra, metronome, crotchet, quaver, minim, semibreve, semiquaver, motif, piano roll, melody, harmony, rhythm, instrumentation, movement |

 Skills: Performing as part of a class ensemble, maintaining a steady pulse, performance and practice skills, following and leading using non-verbal signals, listening as part of or leader of an ensemble

-Vocabulary: rhythm, pulse, samba, groove, call and response, polyrhythms, surdo, caixa, repinique, agogo, tambourim, apito, ostinato, break |
+Vocabulary: rhythm, pulse, samba, groove, call and response, polyrhythms, surdo, Caixa, repinique, agogo, tambourim, apito, ostinato, break |

-Vocabulary: Chord, ukulele strum, fluent, fret, neck, tuners, strings, pitch |
+Vocabulary: Chord, ukulele strum, fluent, fret, neck, tuners, strings, pitch, tab, pulse |

-Skills: Listening for instruments and elements of music, exploring the links between music, story-telling and image, composing a motif, creating music to represent a character and tell a story, recording using multiple tracks in a DAW, using automation edit features to create dynamics
+Carnival of the Animals Knowledge: Background information about Saint-Saens and Carnival of the Animals, understanding how inter-related dimensions of music can be combined to express characteristics Skills: Listening for instruments and inter-related dimensions of music, exploring the links between music, story-telling and image, composing a motif to represent an animal, recording using multiple tracks in a DAW, using edit features

-Vocabulary: orchestra, strings, woodwind, brass, percussion, keyboard, violin, viola, cello, double bass, harp, flute, oboe, clarinet, bassoon, saxophone, trumpet, French horn, trombone, tuba, snare drum, timpani, bass drum, triangle, glockenspiel, xylophone, tubular bells, triangle, piano, conductor, motif, programme music, texture, timbre, duration, pitch, tempo, dynamics, structure |
+Vocabulary: orchestra, strings, woodwind, brass, percussion, keyboard, violin, viola, cello, double bass, harp, flute, oboe, clarinet, bassoon, saxophone, trumpet, French horn, trombone, tuba, snare drum, timpani, bass drum, triangle, glockenspiel, xylophone, tubular bells, triangle, piano, conductor, motif, texture, instrumentation, duration, pitch, tempo, dynamics, structure |

 Year 7